Raynes/octopress-blog/source/_posts/2012-02-01-i-code-with-things-and-stuff.markdown

 with it.
 The fact that SLIME is possible in the first place and that it can work out so well is spectacular.
 Emacs is built around a Lisp called elisp.
-As such, Emacs is probably the most extensible editor that ever has been or every will be.
+As such, Emacs is probably the most extensible editor that ever has been or ever will be.
 You can make Vim do magic tricks, but Emacs really can pull a rabbit out of a hat.

 And that's what has always bothered me.
 When people talk about Vim vs